cecat/WeatherStation/README.md

 [Circuit Digest](https://circuitdigest.com/microcontroller-projects/esp32-timers-and-timer-interrupts).

 To use this code, note you need to create a secrets.h file in the same directory as the main code.
+There is a secrets-template.h that you can use to enter your secrets.

 The directory structure here has an extra layer below src because this is what the Arduino IDE expects, so it allows you to use that app for managing librarires, etc.